Spotawheel/vumo-api-client/README.md

 ## Handling Responses

-Uderneath this package is a wrapper for [illuminate/http](https://github.com/illuminate/http/tree/master)'s client.
+This client is a wrapper for [illuminate/http](https://github.com/illuminate/http/tree/master)'s client.
 This package provides a lot of helpfull methods to deal with http responses.
 Documentation can be found [here](https://laravel.com/docs/10.x/http-client).

 ### Example of handling responses